Will Johnson (musician): New Multitudes

 From 2009 to 2012, Johnson collaborated with Jay Farrar, Jim James, and Anders Parker on the Woody Guthrie archive project New Multitudes, which involved the four songwriters setting music to Guthrie's unrecorded lyrics.
 A tribute album was released in 2012, with a short US tour following.

 Overseas

 Johnson formed the band Overseas in 2009 with David Bazan and Matt and Bubba Kadane.
 An eponymous album was released in 2013.

 The 400 Unit

-In 2023, Johnson joined Jason Isbell's backing band, the 400 Unit, replacing former Centro-matic bandmate Matt Pence on drums, percussion, and guitar.
+In 2023, Johnson joined Jason Isbell's backing band, the 400 Unit.

 Writing

 Johnson has authored a novel, If or When I Call, which was published by Goliad Media in 2021.

 Painting

 Since 2008, Johnson has produced folk art paintings, mostly centering on the subject of baseball and its history.
 Commissions from friends eventually led to his work being exhibited in group and solo art shows.